pablosangueza/kubernetes-workshop-flux/README.md

 1. Click Add Key
 1. Watch the flux logs to see if it is working using the command: `kubectl logs -n flux -l app=flux -f`

-## Add a helm chart into the deployment
+## Feeling adventurous?

+Try adding a deployment of your application of choice into the repo and have it deployed through flux.
+You can define yaml files for your deployment within the [k8s](/k8s) directory following the pattern of what is already defined there.